Britain is a nation of shopkeepers, so the saying goes. So welcome to the club if you have joined their number.

-Building and contents insurance may speak for itself, but there are other risks and perils which might catch out the unwary shopkeeper.
-Did you know, for example, that as the owner of the shop you might be held liable and ordered to pay hefty compensation to any customer – or neighbouring or passing member of the public – who is injured or has their property damaged in some way connected with your actions, or failure to take action, in the course of your business?
+Building and contents insurance may speak for itself, but there are other risks which might catch out the unwary shopkeeper.
+Did you know, for example, that as the owner of the shop you might be held liable and ordered to pay hefty compensation to any customer – or passing member of the public – who is injured or has their property damaged in some way connected with your actions, or failure to take action, in the course of your business?

 Public liability insurance is designed to provide you with protection against just such claims.
 Were you also aware that if you employ anyone – paid or not – to help run your shop, that employers’ liability insurance is also imperative?

 Even for a modest corner shop, the risks of physical loss or damage and the possibility of claims alleging your liability may pose a serious financial burden – you might want to make sure, therefore, that you seek suitable shop insurance quotes.

 Why seek those quotes from constructaquote.com?

 - As specialist business insurance brokers, we are familiar with the insurance needs of shop owners such as yourself

 - Our shop insurance quotes may be delivered to you directly online

 - We have been providing insurance for small businesses since 1990

 - Our call centre is based in the UK alone